ucsb-cs16/w19/backup_lab/lab06.md

 ---
 <h2>Introduction -- Important: Read this!</h2>

 The mentors will be looking for (and grading) your programming style, such as proper use of comments, tab indentation, good variable names, and overall block and function designs.
-You are also required to write pre- and pos-conditions for every function you write, whether it is one you need to fill in from the starter code or one that you have declared and define yourself.
+You are also required to write pre- and post-conditions for every function you write, whether it is one you need to fill in from the starter code or one that you have declared and define yourself.
 So, **it is not enough for your lab to pass Gradescope tests**!
 Please read the instructions herein <b>carefully</b>.

 # Goals of this lab